robertparker/octopress-blog/why_im_writing_on_github.md

 ## Why It Doesn't
 #### writing doesn't scale

+#### the language of Git is not intuitive for software development, not manuscript writing

 ## The Economics of Version Control
-The Nobel-winning economist Douglass North once wrote that the establishment of property rights has been
+The Nobel-winning economist Douglass North once wrote that the establishment of property rights has been the cornerstone of innovation in our society: people keep creating when they know they can reap benefits -- called "rents" -- from their work.

+North (and much of economics) assume "rents" to be money.
+In today's open source world, they're mistaken: the better part of the Internet has built by volunteers, whose only reward is either respect within the online community or

 ## What if Joyce Forked _The Odyssey_?

-Choose your own adventure
+* Choose your own adventure
-Writing assignments forked
+* Writing assignments forked
-Fan Lit
+* Fan Lit
-Famous authors on Github
+* Famous authors on Github

 ### Why It May Not
 Institutional consideration